processes

 One Successful Approach to Innovation that worked for an SMB

-When I owned a consulting company we viewed innovation as an imperative.
+When I owned a consulting company, we viewed innovation as an imperative.
 It was the main thing that created differentiation, credibility, and opportunity.
 We had an innovation budget, solicited ideas from the team, and evaluated those ideas quarterly.

 Almost as important to me was that this was fun.
-It gave everyone on the team the chance to suggest ideas and participate in the process.
+It allowed everyone on the team to suggest ideas and participate in the process.
 That was meaningful and supported the collaborative, high-performance culture that had developed.
 The team was inspired and empowered to make a difference, and that led to an ever-increasing sense of ownership for each employee.

 The team also had a vested interest in having the process work, as quarterly bonuses were paid based on their contributions to the company’s profitability.
-There was a direct cause and effect correlation with tangible benefits for every member of the team.
+There was a direct cause-and-effect correlation with tangible benefits for every member of the team.

-We developed the following 10 questions qualify & quantify the potential of new ideas:
+We developed the following 10 questions to qualify & quantify the potential of new ideas:

 1. What will this new thing do?

-2. What problem(s) does this solve and how so?
+2. What problem(s) does this solve, and how so?

 3. What type of organizations have those problems and why?